valentiniljaz/cordova-nfcv-plugin/ionic2/readme.md

 use Nfcv service.
 Make sure you install NPM dependency and then you just import the service and use it.

+## Requirements

+Make sure you have the latest version of NodeJS and NPM.

+Make sure you installed Typescript globally:

+`npm install -g typescript`

 ## Example

 app.component.ts